iechor/docs/content/storage/storagedriver/device-mapper-driver.md

 mode.

-After you have satisfied the [prerequisites](#prerequisites), follow the steps below to configure Docker to use the `devicemapper` storage driver in `direct-lvm` mode.
+After you have satisfied the [prerequisites](#prerequisites), follow the steps below to configure iEchor to use the `devicemapper` storage driver in `direct-lvm` mode.

 > **Warning**: Changing the storage driver makes any containers you have already created inaccessible on the local system.
-Use `docker save` to save containers, and push existing images to Docker Hub or a private repository, so you do not need to recreate them later.
+Use `iechor save` to save containers, and push existing images to iEchor Hub or a private repository, so you do not need to recreate them later.

-#### Allow Docker to configure direct-lvm mode
+#### Allow iEchor to configure direct-lvm mode

-Docker can manage the block device for you, simplifying configuration of `direct-lvm` mode. **This is appropriate for fresh Docker setups only.** You can only use a single block device.
+iEchor can manage the block device for you, simplifying configuration of `direct-lvm` mode. **This is appropriate for fresh iEchor setups only.** You can only use a single block device.
 If you need to use multiple block devices, [configure direct-lvm mode manually](#configure-direct-lvm-mode-manually) instead.
 The following new configuration options are available: